 Max – from 5/8” – 1” thick tanks

 The Flipper is a chosen cleaner for reef tanks as it’s strong enough to clean Coraline algae.
-It’s made with rare earth magnets that are known for its strength and durability.
+It’s made with rare earth magnets that are known for their strength and durability.
 The cleaner is super buoyant, so if it falls in the water then it keeps the cleaner upright for easy retrieval and it will never sink.

-Flipper provides a 60 day 100% satisfaction guarantee where you can get a replacement or a refund if purchased from an authorized dealer.
+Flipper provides a 60-day 100% satisfaction guarantee where you can get a replacement or a refund if purchased from an authorized dealer.

 5. API Algae Scraper for Glass Aquariums

 For those who aren’t interested in a magnetic cleaner or may want to have both, the API Algae Scraper for Glass Aquariums is a very good choice as a long-handled cleaner for glass aquariums only.
 This cleaner boasts an extra-long, very strong handle with a durable scrubbing pad.
 The extra-long handle is easy for cleaning the tank while keeping your hands and arms dry.
+Here you can find the API Algae Scraper for Glass Aquariums.

 The non-toxic scrubbing pad is light blue and is made specifically for scrubbing harder to remove algae.
 Because of the strength of the pad’s surface, it shouldn’t be used on dry surfaces or acrylic as this will scratch the surface.
-The dimensions of the cleaner from end to end is 2.5×3.2×18 inches and is very lightweight.
+The dimensions of the cleaner from end to end are 2.5×3.2×18 inches and are very lightweight.
 It has a hook at the top of the handle for easy storing.

 API suggests rinsing out the scrubber after every use to keep it clean and to make sure there is no gravel or substrate stuck that may cause scratching.